About the Rubery area

 As the demand for private rented property has increased, rental prices have also substantially risen in all areas.
 The high demand and quick turn-around of most properties allow landlords to hold out for asking prices.

 Tenants prefer the neighbourhoods of Rubery, Rednal, Great Park, Longbridge and Frankley.
-The popularity of these neighbourhoods are due to the number of newer properties and brand new developments as they are low maintenance properties.
+The popularity of these neighbourhoods is due to the number of newer properties and brand new developments as they are low maintenance properties.

 Rubery benefits from having easy access to M5 junction 4, M42 junction 1, and the A38.
 Through these motorways, residents can easily travel to Birmingham International Airport and National Exhibition Centre, as well as Birmingham city centre and London via the M40.